brloureiro/phiday/index.md

 # Travel support

 This thematic day is part of the [GdR IASIS](https://gdr-iasis.cnrs.fr/) (*Information, Apprentissage, Signal, Image et ViSion*).
-The GdR IASIS can cover the travel costs of up to 2 people from labs which are part of the GdR.
+The GdR IASIS can cover the travel costs of up to 2 people from [GdR affiliated laboratories](https://gdr-iasis.cnrs.fr/membres-du-gdr/annuaire-des-laboratoires-2/).
 Note accomodation costs cannot be covered.

 # Schedule